-Know your project onions – “project management” and “project control” are not the same thing.
-And without knowing the difference, you can’t improve the effectiveness of your work.
+Know your project onions: “project management” and “project control” are not the same thing, and without knowing the difference you can’t improve the effectiveness of your work.
 At its simplest, project control is an essential component of project management and it needs to be implemented at every stage—from initiation to closeout.
-This article breaks down how project control fits into each stage of project management, as well as the tools you can use to repeatedly deliver successful, valuable projects.
+We walk through how project control fits into each stage of project management, as well as the tools you can use to repeatedly deliver successful, valuable projects.

 Simply put, project management ensures the successful completion of a number of different processes, while project control makes sure those processes actually head in the right direction (to be classed as “successful”).
 It ensures projects are done correctly and the “right” projects are chosen in the first place.

-Project control exists to answer three vital questions
+Project control exists to answer these three vital questions:

-what value or quality the project will deliver
+3. what value or quality the project will deliver?

 Now we know what we’re dealing with, let’s see how to practically apply project control throughout the project management cycle.